 - Make sure you cover the turkey after you take it out of the oven and let it sit for 20 minutes.
 This will help the turkey breast to hold the juice in and will result in juicy and moist turkey breast.

-- You can make these delicious cranberry, cheese & turkey filo rolls with the leftovers!
+- Got leftovers?
+Try Ross Geller's turkey sandwich or make these delicious cranberry, cheese & turkey filo rolls with the leftovers!

 Herb Roasted Turkey Breast

-In a bowl, mix butter, salt, rosemary, thyme, sage, tarragon, lemon juice and lemon zest together until it forms a paste.
+- In a small bowl, mix butter, salt, rosemary, thyme, sage, tarragon, lemon juice and lemon zest together until it forms a paste.

-Grab some of the butter mixture and spread it under the skin.
-Repeat this step until all the breast is covered with the butter mixture under the skin.
+- Grab some of the butter mixture and spread it under the skin, make sure all the breast is covered.

 - You can use the same recipe to make a whole turkey.
-Double the butter mixture for a whole turkey and increase the cooking time to 2-2 1/2 hours.
+Double the butter mixture for a whole turkey and increase the cooking time by 2-2 ½ hours.